wagov/wasocshared/docs/advisories/20241120001-Apple-Releases-Urgent-Updates.md

 ## What has been observed?

+Apple is aware of active exploitation of the mentioned vulnerabilities.
 There is no evidence of exploitation affecting Western Australian Government networks at the time of publishing.

 ## Recommendation